huggingface/datasets/datasets/electricity_load_diagram/README.md

 For this univariate regular time series we have:

-- `start`: a `datetime` of the first entry of each time serie in the dataset
+- `start`: a `datetime` of the first entry of each time series in the dataset
 - `target`: an `array[float32]` of the actual target values
 - `feat_static_cat`: an `array[uint64]` which contains a categorical identifier of each time series in the dataset
 - `item_id`: a string identifier of each time series in a dataset for reference